 Fascinated by all living things, I studied biology and eventually earned my doctorate in biotechnology.
 This fascination has not left me until today, especially since fundamental new findings are still waiting for us in biology.

-It is very important to me to turn knowledge and insights into contributions for a better world.
-I would like to encourage viewers to question their perceptions in order to get an appetite for something new: new perspectives as a starting point for change.
+I want to encourage viewers to question their perceptions and spark a desire for something new: new perspectives as a starting point for change.

 I am fascinated by the fact that we humans have the ability to connect with each other, to create images in our minds that trigger something new, sad or beautiful on both sides.
 Each person is a world of experience in their own right, so that encounters become journeys of discovery.
 And I am deeply convinced that you can look at people's experiences from the outside: